ethanguenther/MLSpeach/README.md

 **Start Node-Server**
 ```
-node socketserver.js
+node sockserver.js
 ```

-Open webbrowser on localhost:8000 to use the speech recognition.
+Open Google Chrome (webkitSpeechRecognition is not supported by other browsers) on localhost:8000 to use speech recognition.

 **Run processing sketch**

-## Voice Recognition
+### Voice Recognition
 The OpenFramework tool MFCC detects the sound signal an sends it to wekinator.
-The ML Tool wekinator is used to learn the voice of different users for a personalized light control.
+The machine learning tool wekinator is used for classifiaction.
+The different voices of the users must be learned for a personalized light control.

 **Start MFCC**